Five Ways To Get That Kevin Hart + Beyonce Work Ethic

 There are very few things that bring me greater satisfaction than seeing and knowing the hard work put into a task and watching the results just flourish; it's nearly euphoric for me.
 As I continue to grow my platform, I think often about what I can do improve my site's performance, what sort of content do I need to push more and overall, how can I just be great?

 These things don't just magically happen overnight or fall out of the atmosphere; I know it takes work to build the sort of work ethic I want.
-Currently, if I were to rate my work ethic on a scale of 1-10, I'd give myself a 7.5.
+Currently, if I were to rate my work ethic, I'd say it's solid.
+And at this point in my career, I'd say there are others (who I know professionally) who can echo the same sentiment.
 But for where I want to go, I know I'm going to have to make some improvements.
 Below are 7 tips you (and I) need to consider if we're serious about a solid work ethic.
 I'm 'bout it, are you?

 1) Study folks who's work ethic you already admire.